 How do I choose?

 When deciding on a plan, it’s essential to compare the benefits and costs in relation to your specific health care needs.
-With Medicare Advantage plans, you must continue to pay your Part B monthly premium, in addition to the monthly premium for your plan.
+With Medicare Advantage plan, you must continue to pay your Part B monthly premium, in addition to the monthly premium for your plan.
 However, although Medicare Supplement plan benefits are standardized, costs can vary between plans with the same benefits and are generally more expensive.

 When comparing the benefits and costs of plans in your area, be sure to take these key factors into consideration: